trixi-framework/PointNeighbors.jl/docs/src/benchmarks.md

 ```

 PointNeighbors.jl includes a benchmark suite for comparing neighborhood search
 implementations and update strategies.
-From the repository root, load it with
+Load it with

 ```julia
 using PointNeighbors